inrupt/solid-client-access-grants-js/README.md

-# Solid Consent - solid-client-consent
+# Solid Access Grants - solid-client-access-grants

-`@inrupt/solid-client-consent` is a JavaScript library for requesting and managing consent given to an agent for a resource.
-These consent grants are signed by a Solid Pod owner's private key, which itself is managed by the Solid Pod server.
+`@inrupt/solid-client-access-grants` is a JavaScript library for requesting and managing access given to an agent for a resource.
+These access grants are signed by a Solid Pod owner's private key, which itself is managed by the Solid Pod server.

-`@inrupt/solid-client-consent` is part of a family open source JavaScript libraries designed to support developers building Solid applications.
+`@inrupt/solid-client-access-grants` is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 # Server support